openlawteam/docs/docs/openlaw-elements/README.md

 ### onValidate callback

 The `onValidate` prop is a callback that allows a user to "hook into" the validation process of our fields.
-The parameter provdied to `onValidate` is an object of validation data which tells you the current status of the field you're editing or moving away from.
+The parameter provided to `onValidate` is an object of validation data which tells you the current status of the field you're editing or moving away from.

 - Custom validation data can be returned from the function which currently has the ability to customize or hide an error message (empty string) via `{ errorMessage: String }`.
 - It's up to you how you want to organize your custom validation within the function (e.g. smaller functions, `switch/case`, `if/else`, etc.).